h3rb/page/README.md

  3. Create a folder in your web folder called 'core'
  4. Create a file in it called Page.php and add one line: include_once '/path/to/page/folder/core/Page.php';

+You may have to adjust the first few lines of your actual core/Page.php to reflect this path difference, where you see include_all and include_once related to the core, but it should be fine since at this point it is relative to the included core/Page.php file.

 __Other use cases__